What is a Surety Bond?

 Basically, the surety bond protects the local USA Authority by guaranteeing the performance by XYZ contractor to fulfill the obligation according to the agreement.
 Let’s suppose XYZ contractor fails to full fill the obligation then Surety Company must indemnify to local USA authority.

-A house property and some financial assets are left by a deceased parent whose children are still minors, the court may then require a guardianship bond be secured by the selected guardian.
-The bond is to ensure that the appointed guardian acts at the best interest to the person they had a guardianship (here court is Obligee and guardian is principal).
+A house property and some financial assets are left by a deceased parent whose children are still minors, the court may then require a guardianship bond to be secured by the selected guardian.
+The bond is to ensure that the appointed guardian acts in the best interest to the person they had a guardianship (here court is Obligee and guardian is principal).
 The court approves the guardians on the evidence proving that the guardian will take care of financial assets in the best interest of minor children.
 If the guardian misuses the financials of the other person then the claim can be filed against that bond.

 It is used as a guarantee that the principal will get the job done according to the terms of the contract, and if ever the obligee finds the terms of the contract are not fulfilled, a claim can be made against the surety bond if the surety finds that the claim is valid, then Surety will indemnify the obligee and the principal will be responsible for reimbursing the surety for the claim and any other cost.
 Therefore the Surety is in the middle offering a guaranteeing payment to one party and collecting the payment if a claim is made from the other party.